gamesfortrees/ecosia-board-game/docs/index.md

 ## About

 **Ecosia: the board game** is the fun co-op board game that you probably already own!

-Based on the popular game about colonialism and resource extraction _Settlers of Catan_, we've remagined what living in the island of Catan could be like if humans and nature could co-exist.
+Based on the popular game about colonialism and resource extraction _Settlers of Catan_, we've re-imagined what living in the island of Catan could be like if humans and nature could co-exist.

 This game was developed by a group of board game fans at Ecosia with a multitude of skills, but more importantly a love for trees, nature and the environment.
 It features a mix of strategy and luck.
 If you decide to give it a try, we would love to hear back from you over on our Github page.

-**Players**: 1-6 (ideally 4 players)
-**Duration**: 30-40 minutes
+**Players**: 1-6 (ideally 4) | **Duration**: 30-40 minutes

 ## Materials needed